Atlas-OS/Atlas/README.md

 - [NetBIOS](https://en.wikipedia.org/wiki/NetBIOS) (*Possible information retrieval*)

 ### 🚀 Debloated
-Atlas is heavily stripped, pre-installed applications and other components are removed.
+Atlas is heavily stripped, with pre-installed applications and other components are removed.
 Despite the possibility of compatibility issues, this significantly decreases ISO and install size.
 Functionalities such as Windows Defender, and such are stripped completely.

 This modification is focused on pure gaming, but most work and education applications work.
-[Check out what else we have removed in our FAQ](https://github.com/Atlas-OS/Atlas/wiki/1.-FAQ#13-whats-removed-in-atlas-os).
+Check out what else we have removed in our [FAQ](https://docs.atlasos.net/Troubleshooting/Removed%20features/).

 ### ✅ Performant
 Atlas is pre-tweaked.
 While maintaining compatibility, but also striving for performance, we have squeezed every last drop of performance into our Windows images.